internetguru/academy/documentation/ca-distribute.md

        Prepend PREFIX in front of created repositories names.
 PREFIX is empty by default.

 `-s`, `--namespace NAMESPACE`
-       Distribute repositories into NAMESPACE instead of current project's namespace.
+       Distribute repositories into NAMESPACE instead of the current project's namespace.

 ## EXIT STATUS